IsaacLeimgruber/ADA_labs_repo/Project/README.md

 - Add of bullets to give detail on event that gave particular shift in the curves (opening of a power plant or historical event for example).
 - Possibility to select a given year and to have visual decription (barplot or similar).

+# Questions for TAs
+Please Look at the Project_Final.ipynb (the Interaction.ipynb use Jupyter Widget and for now don't work on git).

+We did some analysis on the data and we want to do something more visual too, but will it be accepted for the project?

 # Final Milestone

 ## Dataset update :